-1. Traveling tuition remission is an educational benefit provided by the corporation to a qualified son or daughter of an eligible employee for meeting the tuition costs at an institution other than Saint John's University or the College of Saint Benedict or an institution that is a member of the consortia or with whom there is a bilateral agreement.
+a.
+Traveling Tuition Remission is an educational benefit provided by the University to qualified son(s) or daughter(s) of an eligible employee for meeting the tuition costs at an undergraduate institution other than Saint John's University, the College of Saint Benedict, an institution which is a member of one of the consortia programs (as indicated in Section 3.4.2.7.3.2), or with whom there is a bilateral agreement.